esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

  this is less true; there is a split.
 The issue is extremely well summarized in the [nibabel documentation on radiological versus neurological conventions](https://nipy.org/nibabel/neuro_radio_conventions.html).

- #### add exercise where we take radiological, label, then remake for neuro conventions

 ## MRI processing in Python